pooyaj21/FinalProject/README.md

 To run the Project Manager application, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/project-manager.git`
-2. Navigate to the `FinalProject App` folder: `cd project-manager/FinalProject App`
+2. Navigate to the `FinalProject App` directory: `cd project-manager/FinalProject App`
-3. Follow the instructions provided in the howtoRun file.
+3. Follow the instructions provided in the HowToRun file.
 This file contains the necessary setup and configuration steps for running the application.
-4. super admin as defult is email:admin@a.com password:admin.
+4. The default super admin credentials are as follows: Email: admin@a.com, Password: admin.

+If you prefer to run the application in an IDE of your choice, you can use the source code.
+All required libraries are included in the file; you just need to add them to the project.
+Then, you can run the project from `src/Project/Test/mainApp/java`.

 If you encounter any issues during setup or execution, please refer to the troubleshooting section below or open an issue for assistance.

 ## Troubleshooting